troii/Rudeltippen/README.md

 ===========

 - [Java SDK 1.6+][1]
-- Apache, Nginx, Lighttpd or any other HTTP-Server with Proxy-Support (Apache recommended)
+- Apache, Nginx, Lighttpd or any other HTTP-Server with Proxy-Support
 - SMTP-Account (SSL/non-SSL, you can use e.g. [Gmail][12])
 - MySQL
 - Linux, Mac or Windows